 Blood Pressure and Blood Sugar

-The Weight Range That Reduces Health Risks
+The Weight Range That Actually Lowers Health Risks

-- Cardiovascular disease risk is lowest
+- Heart disease risk is lowest

 - Type 2 diabetes risk is lowest

-- Joint stress is manageable
+- Joint stress stays manageable

 - Hormonal function tends to be healthy

-A Note About Weight and Self-Worth
+A Word About Weight and How You Feel About Yourself

 Frequently Asked Questions

-What should a 5’4″ female weigh at age 50?
+What should a 5’4″ woman weigh at 50?

-Is 160 pounds overweight for a 5’4″ female?
+Is 160 pounds overweight for a 5’4″ woman?